-For pupils with or without an Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision.
+For pupils with an Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision.
 The collation of all annual review evaluations of effectiveness will be reported to the governing body.

-The school's arrangements for assessing and reviewing the progress of pupils with special educational needs
+Arrangements for assessing and reviewing the progress of pupils with SEND

 Every pupil in the school has their progress tracked six times per year.
-In addition to this, pupils with special educational needs may have more frequent assessments of reading age (PM reading), spelling age etc. Using these assessments it will be possible to see if pupils are increasing their level of skills in key areas.
+In addition to this, pupils with SEND may have more frequent assessments of reading age (PM reading), spelling age etc. Using these assessments, it will be possible to see if pupils are increasing their level of skills in key areas.

-If these assessments do not show adequate progress is being made, a SEN support plan will be created, if not already in place, or the SEN support plan will be reviewed and adjusted.
+If these assessments do not show adequate progress is being made the SEND support plan will be reviewed and adjusted.

-The school's approach to teaching pupils with special educational needs
+The school's approach to teaching pupils with SEND

-High quality first teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.
+High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have, or may have, SEND.
+Additional intervention and support cannot compensate for a lack of good quality teaching.
 Schools should regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered SEN Code of Practice (2015, 6.37)
+This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered SEN Code of Practice (2015, 6.37)

-In Penshurst CE Primary School, the quality of teaching is judged to be 'Good' in our last Ofsted inspection (Ofsted May 2013).
+In Penshurst CE Primary School, the quality of teaching is judged to be 'Good' in our last Ofsted inspection (Ofsted, July 2017).